An official website of the State of Oregon

 A trust is a document that may be created in a last will and testament and is designed to convey money or property from one individual to another.
 A trustee is the person who administers the trust assets and distributes the assets based on the intentions of the trustor, the individual who leaves property to others through a trust.
 Proceedings regarding trusts generally occur when the trustees try to modify the terms of the trust or need to resolve some dispute arising from the trust or the actions of the trustee.On the next page you will find answers to some of the Probate Department’s most frequently-asked questions.

-Listed below are links to educational materials that may be of assistance to you:
+Links to educational materials that may be of assistance to you.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how